HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 All-mode transceivers often include noise reduction systems:

-- **Noise Blanker**: helps reduce impulse noise like ignition noise
+- **Noise Blanker**: helps reduce impulse noise like ignition noise.
-- **Digital Noise Reduction**: uses DSP to identify and reduce random noise
+- **Digital Noise Reduction**: uses DSP to identify and reduce random noise.
-- **Notch Filter**: eliminates steady tones that can make reception difficult, and can help reduce interference from an adjacent signal
+- **Notch Filter**: eliminates steady tones that can make reception difficult, and can help reduce interference from an adjacent signal.

 These features enhance your receiver's ability to pick out desired signals by filtering out unwanted ones.